tfgg/yournextmep/_candidates/eu2014/ukip/alan-stevens.md

 person: alan-stevens
 region: south-east
 party: ukip
-title: South East - UKIP - Alan Stevens
+title: Alan Stevens is running for MEP in South East for UKIP
 incumbent: false
 ---